silverfs/wikijs-datadump/manuals/cybersec/BoK.md

 - A guide and walkthrough of DVWA is available [here](/manuals/cybersec/BoK/website-attack-defence).
 It includes examples of every category documented within the application(s) and ticks the boxes of the beginning theories from path traversal to SQL injection.

+- [Password Cracking](/manuals/cybersec/BoK/password-cracking) will talk about a basic attempt in password cracking with DVWA.

 <br />